paulscherrerinstitute/bsread_python/Readme.md

 The `add_channel` function is used to register functions to generate values for pulses.
 The registered functions need to accept one input parameter which will be filled with the pulse_id.
 The optional parameter for the `add_channel` function is metadata.
 As soon as the function does not return an float/double or the shape is not [1] the metadata needs to be set.

+The constructor of `Generator()` accepts a parameter `block`, while specifying `block=False` the generator will drop messages incase the client is not able to keep up consuming the messages.

 A more complete example can be fount in [examples/generator.py](examples/generator.py).

 # Development